makerdao/community/governance/votes/Executive vote - September 3, 2021.md

 - The PSM-PAX-A [Debt Ceiling](https://makerdao.world/en/learn/governance/param-debt-ceiling) will be **increased** from 50 million DAI to 500 million DAI.
 - 2 million DAI will be distributed to the DAI Foundation Reserves Backup Wallet.
 - 138,591 DAI will be distributed to the DAI Foundation Operational Wallet.
-- 155,237 DAI will be distributed to the Sustainable Ecosystem Scalling Auditors' Wallet.
+- 155,237 DAI will be distributed to the Sustainable Ecosystem Scaling Auditors' Wallet.

 If this executive proposal passes, the following **additions** will be made to the Maker Protocol:
-- [DssVest](https://mips.makerdao.com/mips/details/MIP54) will be implemented, establishing both buget and MKR vesting agreement streams listed in the Proposal Details section.
+- [DssVest](https://mips.makerdao.com/mips/details/MIP54) will be implemented, establishing both budget and MKR vesting agreement streams listed in the Proposal Details section.

 **Voting for this executive proposal will place your MKR in support of the changes and additions outlined above.**